 Beetle Bailey, Still Going Strong

-The longevity and continuing appeal of Beetle Bailey was apparent this fall (2011) in Manhattan where Bloomingdale’s flagship store devoted Third Avenue windows and floor space to a multi-piece clothing line, designed by Darren Romanelli, featuring two military icons from the comic strips: Beetle Bailey and Popeye.
+The longevity and continuing appeal of Beetle Bailey was apparent in the autumn of 2011 when Bloomingdale’s flagship store in Manhattan devoted its Third Avenue windows and floor space to a multi-piece clothing line, designed by Darren Romanelli, featuring two military icons from the comic strips: Beetle Bailey and Popeye.
 While some items, like t-shirts, featured the characters front and center, others used graphics from the comic strips in the lining of the clothing.

 In the Beginning

-Mort Walker began sending out cartoons as a young teenager, and his first published cartoon appeared when he was only 15.
+Mort Walker began sending out cartoons as a young teenager.
+His first published cartoon appeared when he was only 15.
 After high school, he took a staff job at Hallmark Cards (based in Kansas City, Missouri) but in 1943 he was drafted.
 During his military service, Walker kept a diary in which he drew sketches of many of the soldiers with whom he served, and this was to prove useful later on.

-After the war, he returned home to attend University of Missouri journalism school, moving to New York City upon completion.
-Walker began selling to national magazines including the Saturday Evening Post, where his editor encouraged him to draw “what he knew” and suggested cartoons based on his college experiences.
+After the war, he returned home to attend journalism school at the University of Missouri.
+He moved to New York City upon completion.
+Walker began selling to national magazines including The Saturday Evening Post, where his editor encouraged him to draw “what he knew” and suggested cartoons based on his college experiences.
 Walker did so and pitched the idea for a strip about frat boy Beetle Bailey to King Features Syndicate.
 The strip debuted in 1950 in a dozen newspapers.

-The strip was solid with its first clients, but the syndicate noted that there were no new takers for a strip about college life.
+The strip performed well with its first clients, but the syndicate noted that there were no new takers for a strip about college life.
 The Korean War was heating up, and Walker’s editor said, “Put Beetle in the Army.”
 Beetle was drafted, and suddenly the subscribing newspapers increased.
 Beetle had become someone to whom more readers could relate.

 The Premise of the Strip